The Dangers of Dehydration – Signs You’re Not Drinking Enough Water

-Dehydration occurs when the loss of body fluids, mostly water, exceeds the amount that is taken in through drinking.
-The lost fluid impairs the body’s ability to function normally, causes imbalances in electrolytes and glucose levels, and triggers a variety of symptoms.
+Excessive heat and vague symptoms can cause dehydration to sneak up on you.
+A lot of people get dehydrated in the summertime because of the heat and humidity or from extra activity and sweating, and they don’t increase their water intake!
+Dehydration occurs when the loss of body fluids, mostly water, exceeds the amount taken in through drinking.
+The lost fluid impairs the body’s ability to function normally, causes imbalances in electrolytes and glucose levels, and triggers various symptoms.
 Severe dehydration can lead to health complications and death.

 Infants and children have the highest risk for dehydration, but adults, especially endurance athletes, outdoor workers, and the elderly, also can be impacted.

 Symptoms of dehydration vary depending on its stage.
 Below are just some of the more general signs of mild dehydration to moderate dehydration:

 - Dizziness or feeling like you could pass out

 - Dry mouth and skin

 - Decreased urination or yellow, concentrated urine

 People experiencing chronic dehydration experience more severe symptoms, such as: